Universite-Gustave-Eiffel/I-Simpa/README.md

 #I-Simpa
 ##I-Simpa presentation

-I-Simpa is a graphical user unterface (GUI) developed to host three-dimensional numerical codes for the modeling of sound propagation in complex geometrical domains.
+I-Simpa is a graphical user interface (GUI) developed to host three-dimensional numerical codes for the modeling of sound propagation in complex geometrical domains.
 Although I-Simpa is well adapted for energetic models (ray-tracing, sound-particle tracing, theory of reverberation…), it can be extend to use ondulatory approaches.
 I-Simpa alone is not a calculation software, but is equivalent to a pre and post-processor for acoustic codes.
 One or more numerical